lskellerm/nuxt3-portfolio-website/README.md

 ## Build setup

-Below are the instructions to get the portfolio running on your local leveraging the VS code dev containers extension
+Below are the instructions to get the portfolio running on your local machine leveraging the vscode devContainers extension

 ### Prerequisites